katemae/esports-modeling/index.md

 ### **Data Justification** <a name="justify_data"></a>

-Let's take a look at what other columns we have remainging in our data, which are all **quantitative** features:
+Let's take a look at what other columns we have remaining in our data, which are all **quantitative** features:

 * `'doublekills'`, `'triplekills'`, `'quadrakills'`, and `'pentakills'`: Certain classes of champions are more suited for getting many kills at a time--namely those who can constantly pressure the enemy with damage, like fighters or marksmen.